UFC Finalizing Jessica Andrade Title Defense Against Weili Zhang In China

 Andrade won the title against Rose Namajunas following a scary slam knockout of the former champion last month at UFC 237 in Brazil.
 In total, she has won seven of her last eight fights.
 With the likes of Tatiana Suarez and Michelle Waterson both on impressive winning streaks, one of them were expected to be the Brazilian’s next opponent.

 This will be the promotion’s third visit to China after debuting in Shanghai in 2017 and having its second event in Beijing last year.
-The UFC is notably opening a new Performance Institute in Shanghai this summer as well as it seeks to expand its presence in China.
+The UFC is notably opening a new Performance Institute in Shanghai this summer as well as its desire to expand its presence in China.